 - The next step to improve ironing was the usage of a handle mangle or a prelum.
-These tools were made of wood and allowed treating a larger surface of fabric in one go.
+These tools were made of wood and allowed treating a larger surface of the fabric in one go.

 - One more invention used to press wrinkly clothes was a pan iron.
 Its shape resembled a modern pan we use to cook pancakes.
 It was filled with hot sand or stones and moved over clothes to remove creases with the combination of heat and press.

 - The first electric iron was invented in 1882.
-It was heavy and it took long time to heat up.
+It was heavy and it took a long time to heat up.
 Luckily, modern irons are lightweight, functional, and convenient to use, and cordless irons are great examples.